apache/gravitino/README.md

 ./gradlew assembleDistribution
 ```

-to bulid a compressed distribution package.
+to build a compressed distribution package.

 Note: